-Retaining (Alternative 1) or modifying the minimum size limit (Alternatives 2 through 5) does not change the effects on the administrative environment for any enforcement activities; enforcement groups must enforce whatever size limit is in effect.
+Retaining or modifying the minimum size limit does not change the effects on the administrative environment for any enforcement activities; enforcement groups must enforce whatever size limit is in effect.
 Depending on the alternatives selected in Actions 1 and 2, the burden on the federal government and the Council should be reduced under a regional management scenario under any of the alternatives, as control of the red snapper recreational fishing season would now be under the authority of a region.
 Size limits would affect season lengths, but the regions would be establishing the seasons.
 The only administrative burden on the federal government or Council would be if a region opts out of regional management and NMFS would have an increased administrative burden to evaluate the effects of the default regulations in regard to a recreational fishing season for red snapper for the defaulted region.
-Enforcement and federal management would be similar to Alternative 1, but may be reduced slightly if the size limit is consistent for the federal and state waters.
+Enforcement and federal management would be similar to, but reduced from status quo.